 Grand Rapids Press

-|ETHICS AND RELIGION TALK
+ETHICS & RELIGION TALK

-Rabbi David Krishef
+Rabbid David Krishef firstname.lastname@example.org

-The Rev. Colleen Squires, minister at All Souls Community Church of West Michigan, a Unitarian Universalist Congregation, responds:
+The Rev. Colleen Squires, minister at All Souls Community Church of West Michigan, a Unitarian Universalist congregation, responds: